 2018 Milfoil Treatment:

-Tim Isle worked on obtaining our permit for our 2018 milfoil treatment and we have received it.
-Below is the proposed treatment area.
+Tim Isle worked on obtained our permit for our 2018 milfoil treatment.
+Below is the post treatment survey.

 2017 Milfoil Treatment: